AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ### Task 3: Review the data generated

+1. Switch back to the Azure Portal

-1. Open your Cosmos DB instance
+1. In your resource group, navigate to your Cosmos DB instance

 1. Open the **similarity** collection, review the items in the collection

->NOTE:  These items are created from the data bricks solution and include the similarity of one movie, the source, to another, the target.
+>NOTE:  These items are created from the Databricks solution and include the similarity of one movie, the source, to another, the target.

 ![An example item from the similarity collection is displayed.](./media/xx_SimilarityColl.png "The similarity collection")